dustatron/dustatron-site/resume.md

 - Established E2E testing with Cypress where none existed; later migrated to Playwright
 - Migrated unit testing from Jest to Vitest
 - Developed tooling for secure data flows and streamlined dev workflows
-- Updated and maintain Login patterns for Okta and Cognito
+- Updated and maintained Login patterns for Okta and Cognito
 - Shipped multiple greenfield projects end-to-end, from initial planning to production
-- Created onboarding documentation as team scaled from 7 to 40+ frontend developers
+- Mentored interns and new developers; created onboarding documentation as the team scaled from 7 to 40+
 - Collaborated with developers, designers, and non-technical stakeholders across global teams to deliver on spec and on time
 - Drove innovation through company hackathons, deploying POCs for internal tools and new deployment strategies
 - Adopted agentic AI development workflows to accelerate feature development and code quality
 - Resolved production incidents and diagnosed performance bugs
+- Conduct daily code reviews, ensuring code quality and knowledge sharing across the team
+- Collaborated with backend teams on REST API design and endpoint development

 ### Front End Shopify Developer | Comic Cave PDX
 **Sep 2020 – Nov 2020** | Portland, OR

-- Built digital storefront for independent comic retailer
+- Built a digital storefront for an independent comic retailer
 - Gathered requirements, developed MVP, created custom elements (Liquid, SCSS, JS)
 - Trained client on Shopify admin interface